Hacker Swipes E-Mail Passwords From Convio Database

 It amazes me how many companies let employees use weak passwords, or passwords with no expiry.

-Below is an excerpt from CRMbuyer.com.
+Below is an excerpt from a prior article at CRMbuyer.com.

 Convio, a provider of CRM applications for nonprofit organizations, has announced that e-mail addresses and passwords have been stolen from its clients’ databases.
 The American Red Cross is among the companies affected by the breach.
 No bank account information or Social Security numbers, however, appear to have been leaked.